 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Avascular necrosis may be mild and get better on its own after cancer treatment ends, or the condition may be severe, causing pain and long-term disability.
+Avascular necrosis may be mild.
+The condition may also be severe.
+It can cause pain and long-term disability.

-Older children and teens are more likely to develop AVN during cancer treatment compared to young children and adults.
-It is less common in children under 10 years of age.
+Older children and teens are more likely to develop AVN during cancer treatment.
+It is less common in children under 10.

 Early stages of AVN can be hard to detect.
-Patients may not have pain or other symptoms until bone damage is severe.
-Children at high risk for AVN should be monitored during treatment.
+Your child may not have pain or other symptoms until bone damage is severe.

 Pain and disability usually depend on:

-However, pain is not a reliable indicator of the severity of AVN.
+Pain is not a reliable indicator of how severe AVN is.
 Small areas of AVN can be very painful.
 Other patients may not have pain, even when areas of AVN are very large.